|

 and theatre, is sometimes quite unclear, and can depend entirely on context.

-For more, see: Performance and Happening.
+For more, see: Performance and Happenings.

 Q. What is